Paul Blomfield: Parliamentary career

 At the 2010 general election, Paul Blomfield was elected as the MP for Sheffield Central.
 He retained his seat at the 2015 general election with a majority of 17,309 (his 2010 majority having been only 165).
 Blomfield was re-elected as the MP for Sheffield Central in the 2019 general election with a majority of 27,273 He announced in February 2022 that he would not stand at the 2024 general election.

 Frontbench positions

-Blomfield was appointed Parliamentary Private Secretary (PPS) to the Shadow Leader of the House of Commons, Hilary Benn, on 9 October 2010.
+Blomfield was appointed Parliamentary private secretary (PPS) to the Shadow cabinet Shadow Leader of the House of Commons, Hilary Benn, on 9 October 2010.
 He retained the role when Benn changed positions to become Shadow Communities and Local Government Secretary in January 2011 and Shadow Foreign Secretary in June 2015.
 Blomfield resigned as a PPS shortly after Benn was sacked from the shadow cabinet in June 2016.

 He was appointed Shadow Minister for Exiting the European Union in October 2016.
 Following Keir Starmer's election as Labour Leader in April 2020, he retained his previous portfolio as Shadow Minister for Brexit and European Union Negotiations.
 The new position was in the shadow Cabinet Office and International Trade teams, and he departed the frontbench when the Brexit transition period ended in December 2020.